XRPLF/xrpl.js/docs/index.md

 requireAuthorization | boolean | *Optional* If set, this account must individually approve other users in order for those users to hold this account’s issuances. requireDestinationTag | boolean | *Optional* Requires incoming payments to specify a destination tag. signers | object | *Optional* Settings that determine what sets of accounts can be used to sign a transaction on behalf of this account using multisigning.
-*signers.* threshold | integer | *Optional* A target number for the signer weights.
+*signers.* threshold | integer | A target number for the signer weights.
 A multi-signature from this list is valid only if the sum weights of the signatures provided is equal or greater than this value.
 To delete the signers setting, use the value `0`.
-*signers.* weights | array | *Optional* Weights of signatures for each signer.
+*signers.* weights | array | Weights of signatures for each signer.
 *signers.* weights[] | object | An association of an address and a weight.
 *signers.weights[].* address | [address](#address) | A Ripple account address
 *signers.weights[].* weight | integer | The weight that the signature of this account counts as towards the threshold.